sarthakjod/flarecloud-mc-login-tool/README.md

 * The tool will automatically delete this dead file so you don't try it again.
 Grab a fresh token!

 #### ❓ Compilation failed with "Access Denied" (WinError 5)
-* Close any instances of `mc_token.exe` that are running in your Command Prompt and re-run `Build Secure EXE.bat`.
+* Close any instances of `FlareCloud Login Tool.exe` that are running in your Command Prompt and re-run `Build Secure EXE.bat`.

 ---